Basic Bushcraft Skills

 Food

-If you don’t feel like memorising a ton of plants than here’s a few basics that are easy to identify and can be found across the northern hemisphere:
+If you don’t feel like memorizing a ton of plants then here are a few basics that are easy to identify and can be found across the Northern Hemisphere:

 Nettles